YiyiWang7788/HHA507_assigment2/README.md

 # HHA507_assigment2
-HW practice
-This is a HW project to connect to Covid-19 API
+This is a HW practice to connect to Covid-19 API